|

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon RX 580 should theoretically be much better than the Radeon HD 3870 X2 512MB overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon RX 580 should in theory be quite a bit superior to the Radeon HD 3870 X2 512MB overall. (explain)

-Pixel RateThe Radeon RX 580 should be a lot (more or less 52%) better at anti-aliasing than the Radeon HD 3870 X2 512MB, and also will be capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon RX 580 will be much (more or less 52%) more effective at anti-aliasing than the Radeon HD 3870 X2 512MB, and also capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison